Arboghast/Arboghast/README.md

-### Hi there 👋
+### Thanks for dropping by! :simple_smile:
+- 👨‍🎓 Graduated December 2021 with a BA in Computer Science
--  :man_student:  I'm a Senior at Hunter College.
+- :office: Currently working as a Software Engineer at Google
+- 🌱 I’m currently studying game theory!
-- 🔭 I’m working on some cool stuff.
+- 🔭 I’m always working on some cool stuff :rocket:
-- 🌱 I’m currently learning Data Mining and Machine Learning!
+- 💻 Looking to become more active in the open source community; reach out to me if you need help with an open-source project!